 2. Overlooking social integration

-Whether you’re conducting an engaging initiative for e-learning, stirring up some friendly competition in the office or marketing a product to consumers, if you’re not offering a social component to your initiative then you are greatly reducing potential numbers of both participation and engagement.
+Whether you’re conducting an engaging initiative for gamified learning, stirring up some friendly competition in the office or marketing a product to consumers, if you’re not offering a social component to your initiative then you are greatly reducing potential numbers of both participation and engagement.

-Effective gamification doesn’t confine itself to solo ventures.
+Effective gamification solutions do not confine themself to one point of contact.
 In fact, it flourishes under the possibilities of social sharing, chatrooms, social media groups and so on.
 As social creatures, if we do not have the ability to display our achievements, communicate or be a part of a community, the motivation may be lacking in our actions.

 It’s for this reason that social components being integrated into an initiative are an important enhancer to the overall results of the initiative.